-(a) Notification and Discussions
+5. Notification and Discussions

-The college has adopted the following procedure for considering requests from academic staff who are due to retire on or after reaching the EJRA but who wish to extend their employment and are not precluded from so doing under the terms of any individual agreement.
+5.1 The college has adopted the following procedure for considering requests from Fellows who are due to retire on or after reaching the EJRA but who wish to extend their employment and are not precluded from so doing under the terms of any individual agreement.
+In the case of joint appointments with the University or other employers, the college will consult with other employers at all stages, as appropriate.